 As the pressure increases the optic nerve of the eye very gradually gets damaged.
 This damage leads to gradual loss of vision.

 The procedure takes about 1 min for both eyes.

 Eye pressure can be controlled by glaucoma eye drops or by glaucoma surgery.
-Over the past few years the efficacy of glaucoma eye drops has increased.
-This has led to reduced need to perform glaucoma surgeries.
+Over the past few years, the efficacy of glaucoma eye drops has increased.
+This has led to a reduced need to perform glaucoma surgeries.